gumulka/Plagiat/README.md

 The download volume is quite high.
 It should only be used with a flatrate.

-The memory demand is quite high.
-To not download sources twice, every text is held in memory. - This might change in future versions.

 The results are quite unnice to read.
 Improvements in formatting are not my priority.

 Possible languages are only german and english.